 Marian Galbraith: Marian Galbraith served as Mayor of the City of Groton from 2011 to 2017.
 Marian was first appointed to the Groton City Council in 2002.
 She was thereafter overwhelmingly elected to the Council in 2003, 2005, 2007, and 2009 when she became Deputy Mayor.
 She served on the City’s 2001 Charter Revision Committee.
 She chaired the Thames Street Review Committee, the Council’s Community Development Committee, and the Council’s Ad Hoc Committee on Hiring Practices.
 She has served on the Groton Heights Reuse Committee and is the Vice President of the Groton Education Foundation, which provides grants for innovation in education.
 In 2013 she was elected to the Executive Committee of the Southeastern Connecticut Council of Governments.
 Marian, or Dr. G as she is affectionately known by her former students, is a 33 year veteran of the Groton Public Schools, having taught two years earlier in Gallup, New Mexico.
 In 2002 she was named Connecticut’s teacher of the Year and was a finalist for National Teacher of the Year.
 She has taught teacher preparation classes in several colleges and universities, most recently at Connecticut College from 1996 – 2001.
 She received her Bachelor’s, Master’s and Doctoral degrees at the University of Connecticut.
 Marian has a history of active involvement in the education community.
 She was president of her local association in Groton, CT and served on the Board of Directors of both the CEA and NEA.
 She has represented the NEA at several national and international venues including White House meetings with President Clinton and Vice President Al Gore.
 She served on the National Board for Professional teaching Standards and is the Treasurer of the Connecticut Teacher of the Year Council.

-Curt Johnson: Curt Johnson is Executive Director of CFE’s Save the Sound program.
+Curt Johnson: Curt Johnson is president of Save the Sound.
 Curt Johnson received his J.D. from University of Connecticut School of Law and was awarded a Masters in the Study of Law, Summa Cum Laude, focusing on environmental law from Vermont Law School.
-He was an attorney with the firm of Murtha, Cullina, Richter and Pinney for three-and-a-half years before joining Connecticut Fund for the Environment as an attorney in 1993.
+He was an attorney with the firm of Murtha, Cullina, Richter and Pinney for three-and-a-half years before joining Save the Sound as an attorney in 1993.

 Robert Johnston: Dr. Robert Johnston is Professor of Economics and Director and Research Professor of the George Perkins Marsh Institute at Clark University in Worcester, MA.
 His research interests include the valuation of non-market resources and ecosystem services, benefit transfer and meta-analysis, management of aquatic resources, land preservation, and tourism economics.
 He also works closely with international organizations, government agencies and non-profit organizations to assist in the appropriate use of economic information to guide environmental and natural resource policy development.